 Beth Hull, completed an undergraduate degree in Psychology at Penn State University in 2001, received an M.Ed from AIU in 2004, and an M.S. in Mental Health Counseling from Capella University in 2015.
 She completed her clinical supervision for licensure at A Journey to You.
 Beth has extensive experience working with children, teens, and adults in wide range of settings.
 She got her start working with troubled youth as a Residential Counselor and Group Coordinator at a Residential Treatment Facility.
 Later, Beth worked with adults in an inpatient setting on dual recovery units focusing on substance abuse treatment.
 Beth worked for 8 years with foster/adoptive children and their families, preparing them for reintegration with their birth families or child preparatory services for adoption through the State Wide Adoption Network.
 She worked on an inpatient hospitalization adolescent unit as a social service therapist conducting individual and family sessions, and running psychotherapy groups.
 For a time, Beth worked in the home, community, and schools as a mobile therapist and behavioral specialist consultant for children and families.
 Currently, Beth is Psychological Services Specialist at SCI Rockview and is a part time clinician at A Journey to You.
 While at the prison, she has worked with the severely mentally ill on the residential treatment unit but more recently providing therapy services for inmates with substance abuse concerns while they are completing treatment in the Therapeutic Community Program.
 Beth uses a Cognitive Behavioral Therapy (CBT) approach that aims to improve mental health.
 CBT focuses on challenging and changing unhelpful cognitive distortions and behaviors, improving emotional regulation, and the development of personal coping strategies that target solving current problems that a client is struggling with.
 Beth uses this approach to empower and to educate the client and believes that all individuals are capable of making positive change in their lives as they aspire to become the best version of themselves.

-Kate received her Bachelor’s Degree in Psychology from Lock Haven University in 2018, and is in the process of earning her Master’s Degree in Clinical Mental Health Counseling from Lock Haven University.
-Her concentration is in Military/Veterans, and she will complete certificates in Foundations of Trauma-Informed Care and Trauma-Informed Counseling.
-Kate is an active member of the ACA and ACES as well as Phi Kappa Phi and Psi Chi.
-She has interests in self-care, self-compassion, and cognitive-behavioral interventions.
+Kate graduated with her Bachelors in Psychology from Lock Haven University in 2018.
+Kate recently earned her Masters of Science with a concentration in Military/Veterans in Clinical Mental Health Counseling in 2021 also from Lock Haven University.
+She completed certificates in Foundations of Trauma-Informed Care and Trauma-Informed Counseling.
+Kate is an active member of the ACA and ACES, and enjoys presenting at regional and national conferences.
+She has interests in self-care, mindfulness, and self-compassion.
 Kate believes in a person-centered and strength-based approach.
 Her approach is centered around treating you as the expert in your own life and providing the tools necessary to promote therapeutic change.
-Some of these tools include psychoeducation to educate clients and empower them to take a leading role in their process.
+One of those tools is psychoeducation to educate and empower you to take a leading role in your process.
 With Kate, you will find an empathic environment with a gentle challenging approach to assist you along your journey.

 Therapy Dog (State College)